hexa-decim8/ISBPM/Class_Materials/Week_1/Day_1_Intro_and_Tech/README.md

-# Intro to Software Business Product Management
+# Intro to Software Development
 ## Week 1
 ### Day 1 - Introductions and Technology
 1. Introductions